whohensee/SeeChange/docs/references.md

 ## Coaddition and Reference Pipeline

+*Note: this documentation file may not be completely up to date.*

 Besides the regular pipeline that processes new images, we also have deep-coadd making and reference making pipelines.

 ### Coaddition Pipeline